dev-thiru/chdc-review-automation/README.md

 # CHDC Review Automation

-A Python-based tool for generating code reviews using Docker containerization and LLM evaluation.
+A Python-based tool for generating task reviews using Docker containerization and LLM evaluation.

 ## Prerequisites